 It is better to count all the legal issues in an outsourcing contract on your fingertips before you move forward with a vendor.
 Organizations should keep their provisions for performance clear and mention down the clear expectations they have with their outsourcing vendor.
-The deficiencies that would equate to a breach in these expectations should be clearly mentioned and that gives the organization the right to terminate the contract.
+It is essential to notify the organization of deficiencies that would equate to a breach of these expectations, allowing it to terminate the contract.

 When offshoring to a different country, an organization should consider the outsourcing law related to cultural differences.
-An agreement for cultural considerations can be prepared to make sure that the offshore country allows its workers to offer certain services and the service isn’t obstructing their cultural beliefs.
-Furthermore, the holidays or the days-off based on the religious practices of the offshoring country should be mentioned in writing.
+There can be an agreement addressing cultural considerations so that workers from offshore countries can offer specific services without obstructing their culture.
+Furthermore, the writing should mention the holidays or the days off based on the religious practices of the offshoring country.